Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Simulations

 For all forces originating from the interaction between gas and dust, denoted $a_{\rm gas,dust}$, an equal and opposite force acts on the gas (referred to as ``back-reaction'').
 For the physical conditions under consideration, the drag experienced by the dust is modeled using the Epstein drag formulation, expressed as:

 where $\gamma$ is the adiabatic index, $\gasden$ is the gas density, and $\cs$ is the local sound speed.
 Additionally, Coulomb drag is considered, though it typically constitutes a minor correction.

 Furthermore, the thermochemistry of the medium is influenced by the presence of dust through both indirect effects, arising from extinction by grains, and direct effects, through dust heating and cooling terms (refer to \cite{starforge.fullphysics} for comprehensive details).
 These effects depend on the DTG ratio and/or mean grain size.
 Instead of assuming fixed values, we estimate these parameters by interpolating the local distribution of dust grains to the gas cells, ensuring a self-consistent consideration of the thermodynamics involved.
-We examine the implications of our explicit dust treatment on the thermodynamics of star-forming regions and delve into the specific influence of varying dust properties, such as grain size, in more detail in Soliman \& Hopkins (in prep.).
+We examine the implications of our explicit dust treatment on the thermodynamics of star-forming regions and delve into the specific influence of varying dust properties, such as grain size, in more detail in \citet{soliman2024thermodynamics}.

 The simulations at hand do not resolve the detailed physics of the generation and collimation of protostellar jets.
 Instead, jets are introduced by spawning high velocity gas cells within a narrow cone (see \citet{starforge.fullphysics} for implementation details).
 The cone's radius encompasses a few gas cells within the sink radius, and is thus poorly resolved.
-To mitigate potential spurious effects, such as the ejection of dust grains by the spawned jet particles, we temporarily disable the interaction between dust particles and newly spawned cells.This involves interpolating the gas properties from non-jet cells only to dust for a specific duration, allowing the jets to escape the poorly resolved sink radius.
+This may lead to a resolution dependent overestimation of dust ejection by jet particles.
+To mitigate such spurious effects, we temporarily disable the direct interaction between dust particles and newly spawned cells.
+This involves interpolating the gas properties from non-jet cells only to dust for a specific duration, allowing the jets to escape the poorly resolved sink radius.
+Nonetheless, the jet elements can still indirectly affect dust evacuation through their coupling with neighboring gas elements that the dust interacts with.
+Although this approach might result in missing some physical dust ejections, the narrow opening angle of the jet suggests that any underestimation should be relatively small.

 We experimented with the duration of the decoupling, and find that results converge as long as the decoupling persists until the jets can escape the sink radius or become resolved.
 We emphasize that we adopt this approach as a precautionary measure to avoid overestimating the extent of dust evacuation.
 Allowing the interaction to proceed would only lead to further dust ejection near sink particles.
 Consequently, this approach does not qualitatively affect our findings; instead, it strengthens our conclusions.